valhalla/valhalla/docs/docs/api/map-matching/api-reference.md

 ### Costing models and other options

-Valhalla Map Matching uses the `auto`, `auto_shorter`, `bicycle`, `bus`, and `pedestrian` costing models available in the Valhalla route service.
+Valhalla Map Matching can use any costing model available in the Valhalla route service except for `multimodal` (it would be difficult to get a GPS trace and detect certain mode changes).
 Refer to the [route costing models](../turn-by-turn/api-reference.md#costing-models) and [costing options](../turn-by-turn/api-reference.md#costing-options) documentation for more on how to specify this input.

-Costing for `multimodal` is not supported for map matching because it would be difficult to get favorable GPS traces.

 You can also set `directions_options` to specify output units, language, and whether or not to return directions in a narrative form.
 Refer to the [route options](../turn-by-turn/api-reference.md#directions-options) documentation for examples.